 Feel free to replace the dried herbs with fresh herbs, if that’s what you prefer to use.

-Sauces For Prime Rib
+Prime Rib Sauce

 Prime rib horseradish sauce is the gold standard when it comes to prime rib sauce.
 It’s creamy, tangy and brings the heat.
 For those who don’t care for horseradish we have a plethora of choices!